x0pkz1x/x0pkz1x/README.md

 ### Hi, my name is Briann Linester. 🐊

-- 🐱‍👤 Web Hacking and Vuln Explainer.
+- 🐱‍👤 Web Hacking for fun.
 - 🤹‍♂️ Studying to be pentester however, a little black hat oscuro is good xD
 <div align="center">
   <a href="https://github.com/x0pkz1x">